semagterberg/coinvo-artifact-system/spec.md

    - **Math** → what unit yields what return per unit of effort (EV, yield, rate)
    - **Hierarchy** → what is ranked, by what metric (ladder, tier, stack)
 3. **Pick the two most different.** Not the two best, the two most distinct.
 Sem always gets 2 options, and they should answer different questions about the topic.
 4. **Back each with measured data.** Look in the source doc first (numbers, dates, named forces).
 Web search if needed.
-Real beats invented every time.
-Cite where the number comes from in the footer caption.
+Numbers must be sourced from the doc or a verifiable fact, never invented.
+If a number needs context, work it into the subtitle or into an inline annotation in the design itself.
 5. **State the angles in chat before building.** A short paragraph naming the two angles so Sem can redirect early if the framing is off.
 6. **Build both with the locked recipe.** Same title block, same type sizes, same palette, same atoms.
 7. **Recommend one with reasoning, leave the choice.** Say which fits the section's job better and why, then let Sem pick.